wounded-pixels/dsp-playground/README.md

 ## Now
+* consolidate angle, sine and cosine colors
+* standardize pixel width, height and viewbox with paddings
 * fix spinners on sum of 2 - make them svg controls and size better

 ### Unit circle
+* slowly show more - unit circle alone, with sine, all three?
+* explanation
 * center dot in circle?
 * lines should have an arrow marker
 * add an arrow for sum of vectors? radius 1 labeled?
-* slowly show more - unit circle alone, with sine, all three?
-* explanation
 * switch deg or radians?

 ## Next up